NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 </tr>
 </table>

 The EP-Macro program is a Console Application, so to run by hand you would need to open a command prompt in the Main EnergyPlus install folder.
-Then, you would need to copy your input file containing the macro commands from its folder to this folder with the name “in.imf”.
-The installed name of the EP-Macro program is “epmacro.exe”.
+Then, you would need to copy your input file containing the macro commands from its folder to this folder with the name "in.imf".
+The installed name of the EP-Macro program is "epmacro.exe".
 After execution, you can save the out.idf in an appropriate folder or rename it to in.idf in order to execute EnergyPlus.
 You can view the audit.out file for any errors that might have occurred during EP-Macro processing.